machinescream/worker_manager/README.md

 ## Inter-Isolate Communication
 The library supports communication between isolates with the `executeWithPort` method.
 This feature enables sending progress messages or other updates between isolates, providing more control over your tasks.

+## Gentle Cancellation with Port
+The `executeGentleWithPort` method is another valuable feature of Worker Manager that combines gentle cancellation and inter-isolate communication.
+It accepts two arguments: a port for inter-isolate communication and a getter function `isCancelled` for gentle cancellation.
+This offers more flexibility and control, allowing tasks to communicate with other isolates while also providing an opportunity for graceful termination.

 # Usage